Fuyukai/Reborn-Rebalance/README.rst

     If they do, then somebody let me know and I will see about how hard it would be to support it.

   * I haven't actually *played* through either of these games so I don't know how to even rebalance them (or, hell, how internally unbalanced they are anyway).
+On the other hand, I've played through Reborn three times, so I know what I'm doing here.

 - Hardcode the paths less and split the project out into a general "Reborn-engine transpiler" project and a "Reborn-only rebalance" project.